 When Christians read the Old Testament, they are often puzzled.
 They find many laws that seem to be part of Christianity, and yet they also find many laws that no one obeys.
-Laws of sacrifice, rituals and civil laws are all mixed in together with laws that tell people how to get along with others.
+Laws of sacrifice, rituals and civil laws are mixed together with laws that tell people how to get along with others.

 How can a Christian know which laws to keep?
 Does the Bible tell us?
-This Bible study course explores this topic in detail.
+This series of Bible studies explores this topic in detail.
 You will need to look up each of the scriptures you find listed, because we have not taken the space to quote them.
 But it is worth the time to learn about how we ought to obey our Creator and Savior.
 We’ll begin with some general principles so that we lay a good foundation for discussing specific laws later in this study.

 First, we will establish from Scripture that Christians are expected to obey God.
 Then we will look at God’s laws — starting in the time before Moses, then a closer look at the covenant made at Mt.
 Sinai.
 We will see how Jesus, Paul and the early church deal with the difference between old and new, then explore that difference with a few examples of laws that almost all Christians agree are obsolete.

 Letter From the Executive Editor

 Many Bible-believing people have found it difficult to reconcile biblical laws with Christian practice.
 They struggle with the tension between Old Testament law and the New Testament emphasis on grace.
 They struggle with the interpretation of certain verses.

-But the course may help many other Christians understand this subject better, too.
-We believe that our struggles with this subject have helped us ask the right questions, to examine the foundation and the framework of God’s laws.
-We believe that this approach will help many Christians understand which Old Testament laws apply to Christians today regardless of whether they have ever kept any of these laws.
+This series of studies is published with the hope and prayer that it will help everyone who wants to understand this subject better.
+We believe that our studies on this subject have helped us ask the right questions, and to examine the foundation and framework of God’s laws.
+We believe that this approach will help many people understand which Old Testament laws apply to Christians today regardless of whether they have ever kept any of these laws.